 The bulk of UTIG’s budget comes from external funding — grants from the NSF, NASA, and private industry.
 The UTIG structure is nimble and can respond rapidly to natural disasters and other research opportunities.
-Because UTIG is a research institute, it is not tied to the academic calendar, giving scientists the flexibility to work on projects that require quick turnarounds or several months in the field.
+Though UTIG is affiliated with the University of Texas at Austin Jackson School of Geosciences, it is a research institute and not tied to the academic calendar, giving scientists the flexibility to work on projects that require quick turnarounds or several months in the field.

 UTIG seeks state, national, and international opportunities to leverage its proven geophysical expertise to address leading issues in resource development and environmental management.
 When society faces critical environmental problems that cause controversy among citizens and confusion among government policymakers, UTIG scientists engage the parties, plan an appropriate and effective response, and collect the data that leads to responsible solutions.
 For such issues, UTIG scientists don’t take sides; they find answers.

 Students have always figured prominently in all aspects of UTIG’s research programs, including planning, data acquisition, data interpretation, and publication.
 UTIG scientists mentor students as they make the initial transition from learning to creating knowledge.
 This transition happens by leveraging knowledge learned in the classroom and field to solve some of the most outstanding geophysical questions of our time.
 Support staff at UTIG support student research with technical and administrative expertise.

 • For more on the 40-year history of UTIG, visit our Institute History page.